PurpleNinja225/NASible/docs/zfs/zfs_configuration.md

 ## The basic setup

-For this example, we're assuming two identical spinning rust hard drives for Ansible-NAS storage.
+For this example, we're assuming two identical spinning rust hard drives for NASible storage.
 These two drives will be **mirrored** to provide redundancy.
 The actual Ubuntu system will be on a different drive and is not our concern.

 > [Root on ZFS](https://openzfs.github.io/openzfs-docs/Getting%20Started/Ubuntu/Ubuntu%2020.04%20Root%20on%20ZFS.html)
-is possible, but not something that has been tested with Ansible-NAS.
+is possible, but not something that has been tested with NASible.

 The Ubuntu kernel is already ready for ZFS.
 We only need the utility package